 I have been a pro-photographer for 12 years and I’ve never bought an “official” battery.
 In recent years I have bought the double battery packs with their own USB charger.
 The cost of two batteries AND a charger is under half the price of a single official battery.
 I picked this one because I like the LED display, it’s a cool blue colour (yes I’m that picky) and shows the level of charge clearly.

 The USB chargers are great because I can travel with a large power bank and charge from them too.
 You can also charge the Fujifilm X100V from a power bank too!
-I use this power bank, I rate Anker gear highly and they’re readily available from Amazon.
+I use Anker Powercore 20000mah power pack, it’s robust, sleek and powerful.
+I’ve taken it across the world multiple times and is still going strong after 5 years.

 5. The Add-on / Conversion Lenses